rdhadda/QuizKombat/README.md

 ### Imagery

-All images on the webpage were taken from unsplash.com.
+All images on the webpage were taken from Pixabay.
 I have credited these in the [credits](#credits) section.

 ### Wireframes